ykeanu/hangman-cli/README.md

 # Hangman: Command Line Edition
 Hangman-cli is a command-line application built with node and inquirer.
-This was built with the intention of modularizing logic.
+This was built with the intention of modularizing programming logic.

 ## Instructions
 1. Navigate to `hangman-cli` repository through the command line.